 The Power of the Pixel

-Follow this guide to setup Facebook pixel on your page.
+ollow this guide to setup Facebook pixel on your page.
 First setup pixel from the Facebook advertising account.
-Here is the complete process of how to setup Facebook pixel in your website.
+Here is the complete process of how to set up Facebook pixel in your website.

 Right Ad for Right Intent

 Now, only run ads that actually serve the purpose.
 Don’t simply set and forget.
-Monitor and optimize like we said above: micro segmentation.
+Monitor and optimize as we mentioned earlier: micro-segmentation.

 This is one mistake that we made.
 The campaign went over the budget set for this adset.
 If we had not set a cap on top of it, it would have been devastating.